 Site-wide Title Settings

-The first tab of the Titles & Meta settings, General, contains only two options:
+The first tab of the Search Appearance settings, General, contains only 3 options:

 The first option allows the plugin to rewrite the title tags of your theme.
 You should only enable this option if Yoast SEO asks you to.

 If Yoast SEO detects a problem with your Theme’s title tag, it will ask you to turn this on.

 The second option allows you to select the default title separator.
 The separator you select will be used by default unless you override it in the post/page editor.

 Dash, the first option, is what I recommend and use.